ludocode/onramp/docs/virtual-machine.md

     - All contents of the process info table, including command-line arguments, environment variables, the syscall table and the working directory, are now read-only.
 (This change is backwards-compatible for VMs; it's a new restriction on programs only.)
     - The "interactive" bit has been added to the capabilities field.
 It is optional and can be left zero.
 - Some system call changes:
+    - The arguments to `seek` have changed: it no longer takes a base parameter.
+    - `size` (10) has been added, taking the place of `dopen`.
+It returns the size of an open file handle.
-    - The prototype for `alloc` has changed.
-The old function was never used.
+    - The arguments and return value of `alloc` have changed.
+The old syscall was never used.
     - `dread` has been renamed to `dirent`.
     - `unlink` has been renamed to `delete`.
     - `symlink` (15), `spawn` (20), and `waitpid` (21) have been removed.